firstsignal/activation-geometry-sentiment/writeup.md

 Limits: one model (410m); tense’s n = 5 after three pairs abstained under the joint-loudness rule; angles measured against sentiment’s mean curve as reference; cross-scale phase check queued; mechanism untested.

+This is the result the title claims, and the one I could not find in prior work: not just shared timing, but feature-specific phase addresses on a common cycle.

 ## What died along the way
 The chirp (killed): the wavelength does not stretch — which forced the Hilbert analysis that found the true slow period.
 Layer-parity